coco2299/UltimakerCuraEnder3V2NeoThumbnailScript/README.md

 - Look at the gcode file generated, the **first** should be a line should look like (the numbers may be different):

   `; jpg begin 200*200 3486 3 197 500`

+- The file path must be a JPEG image.
+The path must finish by .jpg or .jpeg.
+- The image will be scaled to the specified size without keeping the ratio.
+If the image lose ratio, it's normal.
+Prefer a squared image.

+- If the printer takes a long time to display the image, maybe the maximum thumbnail length is too high.
+Consider reducing it.

 # Octoprint